Lucky Chimney Sweeps, Germany's Schornsteinfeger

-Just starting the day by seeing one of Germany's 25,000 chimney sweeps in the age old working outfit, a black suit with double breasted gold buttoned jacket, white kerchief and black top hat, or better still being able to touch one of those buttons, is believed to guarantee good fortune.
+Beginning the day by seeing one of Germany's 8,000 "Master Chimney Sweeps" in the age old working outfit, black suit with double breasted gold buttoned jacket, white kerchief, black top hat, or even better being able to touch one of those buttons, is believed to guarantee good fortune.

-On New Years Day it is especially symbolic as that should bring good luck for the entire year, while of course seeing one on a wedding day is a traditional good luck omen in many countries, not only Germany.
+Especially symbolic on New Year's Day as they "bring good luck" for the entire year, while of course seeing one on a wedding day is a traditional good luck omen in many countries; not only Germany.

-Not only that if you don't want him to enter your home he is entitled to do so without your permission if necessary, with the help of the police and a locksmith.
+If you don't want a sweep to enter your home he is entitled to do so without your permission; with help from the police and a locksmith.

-A hangover from Germany's pre-WWII days when the mandatory yearly inspection was introduced, the regime of the time thought it quite useful to have people who could freely enter homes and perhaps see if anything untoward was happening there.
+This is a hangover from Germany's pre-WWII days when the mandatory yearly inspection was introduced.
+The regime of the time found it quite useful to have people who were able to freely enter homes, and perhaps see if anything untoward was happening in them.

 As did the East German government during the days of the Berlin Wall.

-There are 7,888 'chimney sweep' regions in Germany and each is covered by a qualified chimney sweep, together with trainees who also wear the traditional black suit outfit but with a skull cap not a 'masters' top hat.
+Each of the 7,888 "Chimney Sweep" regions in Germany is covered by a qualified chimney sweep, and trainees who wear the traditional black suit outfit but with a skull cap, not the "Master's" top hat.

-Earning a license takes four years although it doesn't stop there, because the newly qualified Schornsteinfeger can exchange his skull cap for a top hat but must join a waiting list to eventually have his own district, or Kehrbezirk as it is called.
-However as a 12 to 15 year stay on the list is not unusual, he, and there are some 'she's' but very few, will continue working as an assistant.
+Earning a license takes four years, although it doesn't stop there, because the newly qualified Kaminkehrer can exchange his skull cap for a top hat but must join a waiting list to have his own district eventually, or Kehrbezirk as it is called.
+A 12 to 15 year stay on the list is not unusual so he, there are some "she's" but not many, will often continue working as an assistant.

-In the past only German nationals could become chimney sweeps, and unlike in many other countries children were never used to climb the chimneys, but in theory there is now a law in place which says anyone can learn the trade, nevertheless generally that is not the way it works.
+In the past only German nationals could become chimney sweeps, but in theory a law is now in place that says anyone can learn the trade, although that is still not the way it works usually.

-As a job for life and a closed society, places are handed down from generation to generation with some families going back to the 18th century this, together with a 'chimney sweep monopoly', means new openings are limited and protected.
+A job for life, with a closed society, positions handed down from generation to generation with some families going back to the 18th century, and a "chimney sweep monopoly", means new openings are limited and protected.

-Chimneys were brought to Germany by the Romans who appreciated being warm on cold nights, and had developed a technique to clear the smoke produced by their fires so it was possible to enjoy the warmth without the smog.
+It was the Romans who brought Chimneys to Germany.
+They enjoyed being warm on cold nights, and had developed a technique to clear the smoke produced by fires so it was possible to enjoy the warmth without the smog.

-Open fireplaces created a lot of smoke, potentially fire hazardous waste, dirt and dead birds, soot and creosote coated the chimney, and after a visit from a chimney sweep bringing fresh smoke free air back into the home and clearing away the debris, people were said to have 'good luck' for the next year because their houses would not burn down.
+Open fireplaces created a lot of smoke, potentially fire hazardous waste.
+Dirt, dead birds, soot and creosote coated the chimney, and after a visit from a chimney sweep had brought fresh smoke free air back into the home, and cleared away debris, it was said people would have "Good Luck" for the next year because their houses wouldn't burn down.